Our technology-enabled services offer faster delivery, more transparency, and cost savings.

 According to IDC, 2020 should see a major rise in companies — particularly those in the manufacturing sector — turning to artificial intelligence (AI) and machine learning to boost their supply chain management capabilities.

-How do these technologies help LTL companies and the shipping industry as whole?
+How do these technologies help LTL companies and the shipping industry as a whole?
 One example: Fuel costs.
 Machine learning and AI algorithms create different statistical models based on patterns within real-time data — and then learn from deviations within those analyses to make more accurate future predictions.
 This includes factoring in elements like weather and traffic in a given area at a specific time, helping you avoid routes that experience frequent slowdowns and save on fuel.

 Another example: Natural language processing.
 This technology integrates with a transportation management system and learns speech patterns from analyzing emails, chats, texts, and phone calls.
 In turn, it helps with tasks such as auto-filling form fields and speeding up data entry.